KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 ### What does a single Release package contain?

+The intention of a single package is to have a complete header and library set, without the need for pulling various libraries from different places over the Internet.
+Single package contains all the C and C++ headers, as well as libc and libraries needed to link C++ code.

 In the [Releases](https://github.com/KKoovalsky/LlvmCrossCompileArmCortexM/releases) you can find a package compiled for your architecture.
 Each package contains: